abelcarreras/phonolammps/README.md

 - Python API fully compatible with phonopy
 - Use of official LAMMPS python interface
 - Simple and easy to use
+- New!
+Finite temperature force constants using DynaPhoPy

 Requirements
 ------------